canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 Since you're asked to support files with any format, a `for` through the lines with lots of `if`s and regular expressions isn't the most adequate solution.
 A file with a different format will imply to code the whole thing again. _There must be a better way!_

 On one hand, one of your concerns is how to given a pdf file turn it into actual text.
-But, a few lines using [itextsharp pdf library](https://github.com/itext/itextsharp) will do [the reading](https://stackoverflow.com/a/5003230).
+But, after Googling a bit, you find the [iTextSharp pdf library](https://github.com/itext/itextsharp) and a StackOverflow answer to [read a text-based pdf file](https://stackoverflow.com/a/5003230) using iTextSharp.
 So, no big deal after all!
 Now, a pdf file is a list of lists of strings, `List<List<string>>`.
 One list per page and one string per line.
 You could abstract this step to support not only pdf files.

 On the other hand, how can you do the actual parsing?
 [Parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) to the rescue!
 You could borrow this idea from [Haskell](https://www.haskell.org/) and other functional languages.
 You can create small composable pieces of code to extract or discard some text at the page or line level.